 Ophir is developing a research program to determine the unique features of young and atypical forms of dementia in diverse and disparate populations of Israel.

 As a fellow, he has gained unique insights about atypical forms of dementia through clinical observation and participation, with a deeper understanding of neuroscience and grant proposal writing.
 Combined with a network of international fellows, has made him a leader in brain health in Israel.

 Dementia in Israel is understudied and frequently mis/underdiagnosed, particularly dementia in young ages of onset and amongst diverse and disparate populations.
 Addressing such gaps in knowledge and adding resources is essential to reduce dementia's regional scale and impact.

-Bio: Ophir Keret received his medical school training in the University of Debrecen, Hungary.
-He performed his medical internship in Sheba Medical Center, Ramat Gan and a Neurology residency in Rabin Medical Center, Petach Tikva.
-During his residency he started working in the center’s cognitive neurology clinic where he received initial training in behavioral neurology.
+Ophir Keret received his medical school training at the University of Debrecen, Hungary.
+He performed his Neurology residency in Rabin Medical Center, Petach Tikva.
+During his residency, he started practicing in the behavioral neurology clinic.